 If you have developed a custom website in Crimson 3.0, you may find that it does not operate in precisely the same way when it is transferred to Crimson 3.1.
-You should thus consult the chapter on creating custom website, and consider how the newly-available facilities will help you harmonize your site with the standard Crimson 3.1 pages.
+Consulting the chapter on creating custom websites and considering how the newly-available features can help you harmonize your site with the standard Crimson 3.1 pages is recommended.